jsc329/ammonitorwiki/Chapter 00 - Motivation and Gratitude.md

 Gratitude
 =========

-We thank Mark Massar and the BLM for ….Jon Katz….Jim Hines….John Sauer
+We thank Mark Massar and the Bureau of Land Management for essential field support and guidance, Jon Katz and Jim Hines for programming assistance, and John Sauer for critical review of the software and documentation.

 References
 ==========